european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4126_smart_contract_security.md

 # Smart Contract Security

 ## About Smart Contract Security
 Smart contracts are pivotal to everything happening on evan.
 Almost every feature on the platform utilizes smart contracts in one way or the other.
-Naturally, security surrounding smart contracts is a top priority on the evan.network.
+Naturally, security surrounding smart contracts is a top priority on the European Public Network.

-Since evan.network is an open ecosystem involving many participants, access at times has to be given trans organizational (allowing externals to access internal company data), adding yet another level of complexity.
+Since European Public Network is an open ecosystem involving many participants, access at times has to be given trans organizational (allowing externals to access internal company data), adding yet another level of complexity.

 With that in mind the Smart Contract Security is built around certain main concepts:
 - prevent malicious contract manipulation